shopware/docs/concepts/framework/elasticsearch.md

 ### es:reset

-The command `es:reset` resets all active indices and clears the queue.
-This command should be used only if an index is corrupted or needs to be set up completely from scratch.
+The `es:reset` command resets all active indices with their respective prefix (`SHOPWARE_ES_INDEX_PREFIX`) in the .env file and clears the queue.
+This command should only be used if an index is corrupted or needs to be set up from scratch.
+If multiple Shopware instances are accessing the same Elasticsearch Host, you should consider changing the prefix.

 ### es:status